 “If we’re going to turn our nation’s epidemics of obesity, prediabetes, and diabetes around, Americans need to wake up and make some positive lifestyle changes now,” says Dr. Arthur Agatston, preventive cardiologist and creator of the South Beach Diet.
 Otherwise, he warns, the human costs and the financial costs of sustaining any health-care system we adopt could become insurmountable.
-In his book, The South Beach Diet Wake-Up Call, Dr. Agatston explains why America is still getting fatter and sicker and introduces the South Beach Wake-Up Program — seven simple strategies for better health that will help you de-clutter your life, shop, cook, eat, and exercise better, and get a good night’s sleep.
+In his book, The South Beach Diet Wake-Up Call, Dr. Agatston explains why America is still getting fatter and sicker and introduces the South Beach Diet Wake-Up Program — seven simple strategies for better health that will help you de-clutter your life, shop, cook, eat, dine out, and exercise better, and get a good night’s sleep.
 By adopting this program and making it a way of life, not only will you look and feel better, you’ll age more slowly and likely live longer.
 Adapted from the book, here are some tips that can help you begin to turn your life around:

 organized.
 You can’t adopt a healthy lifestyle

 if you’re suffocating under the debris of the toxic old one.
 Disorganization

 leads to stress and poor planning, both of which can interfere with achieving your

 goals.
 It can also lead to emotional eating, skipping workouts, and getting